The Giusti Garden, Verona, ITALY

 The Giusti Garden cultivates various rare species and is home to a boxwood labyrinth in a complex design, one of the oldest of its type in Europe.
 It also functions as an outdoor theatre that is open to the public, with concerts and performances of pieces from the 16th century to the present day.
 The Renaissance garden is enriched with mythological statues and fountains; it is divided into two parts: the lower garden and the forest on the cliff.
 Its cypress-lined central avenue divides the garden into a labyrinth, on the left, and the parterre, on the right.
 On the courtyard wall the collection of Roman epigraphs and archaeological fragments collected by Agostino Giusti is displayed.
 There are also five grottoes, crowned by a wonderful belvedere, from which visitors can admire the skyline of Verona.

 In 2020, the Giusti Garden was hit by three severe thunderstorms which caused extensive damage to the entire site.
-About 30 trees – one third of the total – and part of the boxwood labyrinth have been uprooted along with some additional boxwood in the parterre.
-Three 17th-century statues and the lighting and irrigation systems have also been broken or severely damaged.
+About 30 trees – one third of the total – and part of the boxwood labyrinth were uprooted along with some additional boxwood in the parterre.
+Three 17th-century statues and the lighting and irrigation systems were also broken or severely damaged.
 In addition, the storms postponed major restoration actions that were planned for the roof of the main 16th-century palace adjacent to the garden, which was also open to the public.

-“A conservation plan for the Giusti Garden with a strategic pruning and botanical study must be set up and carried out with the aim of enduring any further natural or environmental threat.
-Restoration and cleaning of the garden, the repair of the lighting and irrigation systems and the restoration of the roof of the palace should be carried out in the short term.
-Trees with historical importance, such as Goethe’s cypress, should be preserved and put on display”, stated the Advisory Panel of the 7 Most Endangered Programme.
+The Board of Europa Nostra, on the basis of the opinion expressed by the Advisory Panel of the 7 Most Endangered Programme, stated: “A conservation plan for the Giusti Garden with a strategic pruning and botanical study must be set up and carried out with the aim of enduring any further natural or environmental threat.
+The restoration of the garden, the repair of the lighting and irrigation systems and the restoration of the roof of the palace should be carried out in the short term.
+Trees with historical importance, such as Goethe’s cypress, should be preserved and put on display”.

-Moreover, the Advisory Panel also highlighted that “many Gardens in Europe are threatened by climate change effects and it is important to raise awareness on the need to invest in their preservation”.
+Moreover, the Board of Europa Nostra also highlighted that “many Gardens in Europe are threatened by climate change effects and it is important to raise awareness on the need to invest in their preservation”.